Mining Activity Data, Conformance to Plan and Artificial Intelligence

 AI will continue to impact how we view plans and their execution.
 The key is ensuring all relevant data is captured and connected so ML can identify useful trends, highlight opportunities and reveal issues early.

-To support effective reporting and analytics, data must be captured, and relationships established in real-time for rapid decision making.
+To support effective reporting and analytics, teams must capture data, and establish relationships in real-time, for rapid decision making.
 Integrating ERP and FMS with operational execution data will provide richness to power advanced AI/ML.

 Capturing Critical Execution Data with CiteOps

 CiteOps is an integrated planning and execution software solution.
-Designed to capture short range plans and plans and executional activities while fostering continuous feedback loops, this solution greatly improves productivity.
+This solution improves productivity by capturing short range plans and executional activities while fostering continuous feedback loops.